 In this Use Case we're setting up a Virtual User that reaches out to your external systems mid-conversation.
 It uses re-usable Authentication to look up customer or order data, querying ticket systems, or using any other APIs the bot needs to do its job.
 The Virtual User uses Nimbus' AI Workflow profile together with Extension Tools: Web Requests for any HTTP API, and MCP Servers for tool collections that speak the Model Context Protocol.

-The Virtual user also defines Intent-driven exits for handling user-specific requests, optionally storing any intent responses (e.g. a retrieved account number or the customer name) in Parameters.
-Instead of a single fixed Success outcome, the Virtual User now returns a conversation result through these Intents you define on the Virtual User and then map to Workflow exits.
+The Virtual user also defines Intent-driven exits (Outcomes) for handling user-specific requests, optionally storing any intent responses (e.g. a retrieved account number or the customer name) in Parameters.
+Instead of a single fixed Success exit, the Virtual User now returns conversation result Outcomes you define on the Virtual User configuration, then map to Workflow exits.

 To achieve this, we're going to cover the following topics in this Use Case: